School of Education: FAQ: Certifications

 Q: I already have a bachelor's degree.
 I want to become a teacher.
 What are my options?

-A: If you have a cumulative grade point average of above a 2.75, Georgian Court University has four different programs that can earn you NJ Teacher Certification:
+A: If you have a cumulative grade point average of above a 3.0, Georgian Court University has a teacher education program that can earn you NJ Teacher Certification

 Q: What are my certification options?

-A: There are four main certification options offered at Georgian Court University:
+A: There are three main certification options offered at Georgian Court University:

 Dual Certification Early Childhood Education (Preschool to 3rd grade) and Teacher of Students with Disabilities.